 One of the oldest cocktail in our history is the humble 'Sour'.
 Oxymoronically, a sour should actually be slightly sweet but it is the acid that really makes the drink sing.
-Acids take the spirit, the sweet and the bitter and arranges them in to perfect harmony.
+It takes the spirit, the sweet and the bitter and through its balancing and flavour enhancing qualities arranges them in to perfect harmony.